 • Live lectures with Sahaj, community discussions, peer support, and educational takeaways

-• Self-directed learning in between sessions with guided reflections and exercises
+• Self-directed learning between sessions with reflections and exercises to deepen your learning

 • Indefinite access to a private group chat to lean into community wisdom with support during and after the program (and connect with other alumni from future programs)